funkjunky/sans-schema/README.md

 =================================================

 flatten and removeModel return flattened data that should be merged in your reducers.
+By using a single action for all data changes you end up with a single render.
 Here is an example reducer:
 ```javascript
 // Note: You would call this when removing data as well, which well nullify references.